anfe67/EUROBIS-QC/DEV_NOTES.md

    - update events in DB table (strategy to be figured out)
    - update occurrences in DB table (strategy to be figured out)

+## 08/01/2021

+- Re-building QC pipeline for datasets: Preparing batches for pyxylookups - per event type (as they are now split) - or find other way.
+- Improve required_fields by replacing lookup lists with sets (which are hashed) and eliminating conversions during the QC
+- Testing extraction and evaluation pipeline on dataset
+- Evaluating profiling to spot time hogs - MAJOR RESULT by correctly indexing taxon and reducing output/reqest size to "genus"
+  - Rebuilt two search indexes for taxon on scientificNameID and scientificName
+  - Built function to return only sought fields from lokup (not entire record)
+  - Used sets for presence checks, they are faster as they are hashed
+  - time improved by a factor of 1000 on occurrences, improved also events
+- VC with Bart, Proposed course of action: Parallelization, Verification, Write to DB (look at way to get key with ROW_NUMBER, may be already during dataset load)
+- Discussed way to feed back QC to the event records when CORE Type is Event (other look-up like in emof) and maybe not write the
+  QC to the occurrence records.
+- **TODO**: Generate new version of lookupDB and publish to github
+- **TODO**: Take care of the testing / coverage / package properties